Sofía Casanova: Legacy

 Though very popular and acclaimed in the interwar period, today Casanova is no longer counted among great names of literature in Castellano.
 She is usually absent not only in very basic and mid-size synthetic works on Spanish literature but also in multi-volume in-depth accounts.
 Even specialized studies dedicated to specific genres, e.g. to novels or poetry, tend to ignore her.
 If appearing in encyclopedias or dictionaries, only a few lines are dedicated to her; she is described briefly as "poetisa y narradora".
 She is treated somewhat more extensively only in synthetic works on Spanish feminist literature; the opinion which hails her as "the most significant poet of this [19th century] period, and one of Spain's most remarkable women" is rather exceptional.

 Except a minor 1964 booklet almost entirely forgotten after her death, Casanova has enjoyed some revival of interest since the 1990s.
 She earned at least three PhD dissertations, some of them released commercially; other books were also published, be it in the United States, Spain or Poland.
 A spate of minor works followed, printed either in specialized literary periodicals or in other volumes; more than 50 scientific articles on Casanova's life and works appeared during the last 20 years.
 A number of journalistic pieces were published in popular periodicals, especially in Galicia but also in the nationwide Spanish press and a few in Poland.
 Most of the authors no longer present Casanova as an extraordinary writer, and if focusing on her writings, they tend rather to emphasize her work as a correspondent and journalist.
 Instead of a great woman of literature, she is presented rather as an extraordinary person who lived a fascinating life, crossed cultural frontiers and was witness to many dramatic developments of her era.
 She is discussed against the background of the feminine movement, gender issues, social change, the Russian Revolution, nationalism, both world wars, the history of journalism, cross-cultural challenges, cultural conflict in Spain, and Spanish-Polish or Spanish-Russian relations.
 In 2011 a full-length documentary movie was dedicated to Casanova, co-financed by the Galician self-government.
 In 2016, Inés Martín Rodrigo published a biographical novel about Casanova called Azules son las horas.
-At least two schools in Galicia bear the name of Sofía Casanova: one in El Ferrol and one in Culleredo.
+At least two schools in Galicia bear the name of Sofía Casanova: one in Ferrol and one in Culleredo.
 In a few cities there are streets dedicated to Casanova, e.g. in Madrid and La Coruña.